yujko/5thSummerSchoolCourseMaterials/README.md

 This repository collects the course materials during [5th Summer School on Computational Interaction](http://computationalhci2019.com/).

-The following links were the origins of the course from the instructors.
+The following links are the origins of the course from the instructors.
 These materials will be updated in this repo.

 + Antti Oulasvirta, Aalto University, Finland
 + Anna Maria Feit, ETH Zurich, Switzerland